Frankie Stone: Portrayal

 Portraying Frankie called for Hendrickson to be somewhat androgynous.
 She was not sure herself of her character's sexual orientation or true motives when interacting with most characters.
 "At first," she cited, "in the description of the character, they alluded to the fact that she was a lesbian.
 Then when I started working, I went to Jean (Dadario Burke), the executive producer, and I asked 'Is she?'
 She said, 'Well, she's a con artist.
 You read your script and make the decision yourself.'"

 Hendrickson theorized that when the writers saw the chemistry between Bianca and Frankie, "that's when they started pushing the fact that she was a lesbian."
 When it came down to Frankie's true purpose on the show, however, she was merely a plot device, a soon-to-be victim in order to initiate a murder mystery storyline.
 At the time, Hendrickson found humor in her character's demise, citing that a character can always come back.
-Though the obstacle to resurrecting Frankie was the fact that Frankie's dead body was seen onscreen and on the floor for hours, this did not stop Hendrickson and her co-stars from speculating: "Frankie's body was found.
+Though the obstacle to resurrecting Frankie was that Frankie's dead body was seen onscreen and on the floor for hours, this did not stop Hendrickson and her co-stars from speculating: "Frankie's body was found.
 We have this running joke that it wasn't Frankie, it was Maggie this whole time, posing as Frankie.
 Maggie knew that she was in trouble, so she called Frankie to come, and in reality Maggie was the one who was killed and Frankie is still alive."

 When asked in an interview if she had any reservations about taking the part of Frankie due to the character's potential romance with Bianca, Hendrickson stated that she did not, and that she loves roles that are challenging.
 This one happened to be a type of role she had never portrayed before.